NET WORTH: Unknown

 EDUCATION: Lerner and Bosack have made contributions to numerous educational institutions.
-In addition to contributions to their alma maters, they’ve made grants to Harvard, Tufts, University of Washington, University of California, and others, mostly in support of conservation research.
+In addition to contributions to their alma maters, they have made grants to Harvard, Tufts, University of Washington, University of California, and others, mostly in support of conservation research.

 FAMILY FARMS: Lerner has become a vocal proponent of the preservation of family farms, working at the state and national levels to push for changes in agricultural subsidy policies to benefit small farmers.
 Lerner herself has been an organic farmer, growing pesticide-free vegetables and raising endangered breeds of cattle.
 She is the founder of the Virginia Organic Producers’ and Consumers’ Association, Ltd., has opened a butcher shop and a grocery that sells locally grown organic produce, and others.
 She also supports local economies more broadly, having opened a small tavern.

 ARTS & CULTURE: Lerner, who is known as a compulsive Jane Austen reader, was likely the driving force behind the Leonard X. Bosack and Bette M. Kruger Charitable Foundation’s decision to purchase an English manor that once belonged to Jane Austen’s brother, and turn it into a research center devoted to 18th and 19th century women writers.
 Known as the Chawton House Library, Lerner and Bosack have contributed at least $7 million to the project since 1992.
 In 2015, the largest grant made by the foundation was to Chawton House, in the amount of $674,404.
 Another $146,000 that went to the British Schools and University Foundation was earmarked for the Chawton Lecturer Fund.

 SPACE EXPLORATION: Lerner has supported SETI, a project that searches for extraterrestrial intelligence.

-LOOKING FORWARD: Though Lerner has largely spent down the wealth she acquired from Cisco, the foundation still held just under $2 million in assets as of 2015 filed returns.
+LOOKING FORWARD: Though Lerner has largely spent down the wealth she acquired from Cisco, the foundation still held just under $2 million in assets as of recent filed returns.
 Lerner is fond of dance, saying she “can dance in five centuries and two sexes."
 She is interested in the history of costumes and dressmaking, and collects books on 18th-century typography, all of which may offer insight into the type of funding she might consider in addition to the areas she already supports.

 8458 W. Main St.